**Like what you’ve read? Subscribe to Research in Action to have the latest in child injury prevention delivered to your inbox.**

 Bishop Curry, the 10 year old son of a Toyota employee, came up with a design that he hoped might prevent hot car deaths among children in car seats.
 His father's quest to share this vision led to an invitation to tour Toyota's Collaborative Safety Research Center and attend the Center for Child Injury Prevention Studies' annual Advances in Child Injury Prevention conference.
 Read more to hear a conversation about their experience.

-The Center for Child Injury Prevention Studies (CChIPS) will host the 2016 Advances in Child Injury Prevention (ACIP) Conference on November 14, 2016 in Plymouth, MI.
+Final reminder that The Center for Child Injury Prevention Studies (CChIPS) will host the 2016 Advances in Child Injury Prevention (ACIP) Conference on November 14, 2016 in Plymouth, MI.
+We are now offering a discounted rate of $125 for non-profit employees.
+Please read more to hear about what our keynote speaker, Tony Gioutsos of TASS International, plans to discuss.